Best IT Asset Management Tools in 2026: Compared for Hybrid IT Teams

 Rating: 4.4/5 (G2), 4.5/5 (Capterra)

 Lansweeper is a Cyber Asset Intelligence platform known for its powerful agentless discovery capabilities.
 It scans your entire network and surfaces hardware, software, and connected assets without requiring agents on every device, making it a practical choice for teams that need fast, broad visibility across their IT estate.
+For more on this category, see benefits of network asset management software for IT teams.

 Key features